Review: Maybank World Mastercard

 Summary Review: Maybank World Mastercard

-And even if you don’t spend as much, you can still earn a very good uncapped 2.8 mpd on any FCY spend, with a minimum spend of just S$800.
-The 4 mpd on petrol has no minimum spend requirement, and you’ll still enjoy the other perks like free conversions and non-expiring points.
+Even if you’re a smaller spender, you can still earn a respectable uncapped 2.8 mpd on all FCY spend, with a minimum spend of just S$800.
+The 4 mpd on petrol, specialty retail & dining also has no minimum spend requirement.

 So that’s my review of the Maybank World Mastercard.
 What do you think?